PyleaMUN Logo

 f) Develop Possible Solutions

 This is perhaps the most important part of your preparation.
 Remember, the goal of MUN is to create realistic, practical, and effective resolutions.
-Think about what your country would support and propose as a solution---either domestically or globally.
-Creativity is encouraged, but your ideas must be achievable and align with your country's policy.
+Think about what your country would support and propose as a solution—either domestically or globally.
+Creativity is encouraged, but your ideas must be achievable and aligned with your country's policy.

 Useful links